-Name Student PID Num ber Portion Completed by the Student Academic Prog iress A copy of the current program of study si nould be attached to the nis report.
-Date of entrance into program Expected completion of late If admitted under provisional status, date pro visional status removed : Most recent contact with the guidance committee/academi c advisor: Date or expected date of qualifying exams (if applicable) Passed?
-Date or expected date of comprehensive exams Passed?
-Date or expected date of dissertation proposal approval Date or expected date of dissertation defense Current GPA: Number of c redits below 3.0: Remaining required courses:
+Name Student PID Number Portion Completed by the Student Academic Progress A copy of the current pro gram of study should be attached to this report.
+Date of entrance into program Expected completion date If admitted under provisional status, date provisional status removed: Most recent contact with the guidance or ommittee/academic advisor: Date or expected date of qualifying exams (if applicable) Passed?
+Date or expected date of comprehensive e exams Passed?
+Date or expected date of dissertation proposal approval Date or expected date of dissertation de fense Current GPA: Number of credits below 3.0: Remaining required courses: